ETHMOID BONE ANATOMY

 • Functions:

-• Contributes to proper airflow through nasal passages
+• Contributes to proper airflow through your nasal passages

 ETHMOIDAL LABYRINTH